List of Naruto characters: Danzo Shimura

 Danzo Shimura (志村 ダンゾウ, Shimura Danzō) is one of the oldest villagers in Konohagakure, and a moderately cantankerous war hawk who was Hiruzen's rival whom he consequently opposed along with the other Hokage for placing world peace above their village's best interests.
-As Hiruzen obtained the Third Hokage title, Danzo uses the Foundation and his own personal Root black ops to secretly oversee their village's security along with his personal goal to become a Hokage.
+As Hiruzen obtained the Third Hokage title, Danzo uses the Root and his own personal Root black ops to secretly oversee their village's security along with his personal goal to become a Hokage.
 This led to Danzo being responsible for events that included Kabuto's defection and orchestrating the Uchiha Massacre.
-The latter event result in him having the transplanted right eye of Shisui Uchiha, whom he killed, along with having Orochimaru using Shin's genetic makeup to graft Danzo's right arm with a large number of Sharingan eyes and Hashirama's cells.
+The latter event result in him having the transplanted right eye of Shisui Uchiha, along with having Orochimaru using Shin's genetic makeup to graft Danzo's right arm with a large number of Sharingan eyes and Hashirama's cells.
 Following Pain's attack devastating Konohagakure, Danzo took advantage of Tsunade's coma in convincing the Fire Country's feudal lord to make him Acting Candidate Sixth Hokage (六代目火影候補, Rokudaime Hokage Kouho) and uses his position to decree Sasuke a wanted criminal before attaining the Five Kage summit to convince the formation of the Shinobi alliance with himself as its leader.
-But the plan fails as Danzo ends up being fatally wounded after being forced to fight Sasuke, using the last of his strength in an attempted sealing jutsu on his killer and Obito.
-Though the jutsu failed, Danzō destroyed Shisui's Sharingan to ensure Tobi would not obtain it.
-With Danzo's death, the Foundation was disbanded in the aftermath of the Fourth Great Ninja War with its members allowed to live in peace while integrating back into society.
+But the plan fails when Sasuke Uchiha infiltrated the meeting place and the other kages figured out that Danzo possesses Shisui's right eye.
+While attempting to flee the area, he ultimately committs suicide after he battled and lost to Sasuke.
+He then uses the last of his strength in an attempted sealing jutsu on Sasuke and Obito.
+Though the jutsu failed, Danzō destroyed Shisui's Sharingan to ensure Obito would not obtain it.
+With Danzo's death, the Root ended in the aftermath of the Fourth Great Ninja War with its members allowed to live in peace while integrating back into society.
 In the Japanese anime he is voiced by Hiroshi Ito and in the English version he is voiced by William Frederick Knight except in Rock Lee and His Ninja Pals, where he is voiced by Richard Epcar.

-Hanzo

-Hanzō (半蔵, Hanzō), also known as Hanzō of the Salamander (山椒魚の半蔵, Sanshōuo no Hanzō), was a legendary shinobi, and the leader of Amegakure during his lifetime.
-He defeated Konoha's Sannin effortlessly, and practically murdered thousands of shinobi and samurai, including Yahiko, which partly caused Akatsuki's violent reborn.
-He was voiced in Japanese by Ikuya Sawaki and in English by Richard Epcar.